-Psychotherapy can be helpful in the treatment of depression, low self-esteem, drug addiction, personal loss, bipolar disorder, schizophrenia, and other mental health issues.
+Psychotherapy can be helpful in the treatment of video game addiction, depression, low self-esteem, drug addiction, personal loss, bipolar disorder, schizophrenia, and other mental health issues.
 The common psychotherapy techniques include talking, drama, story-telling or music.

 Psychotherapy helps in understanding the behaviors and thoughts that contribute to the mental well-being and identify ways to modify them.
 Another important benefit is to identify the events, such as death of a near one, divorce or job loss, contributing to the mental illness and understanding which aspects of such problems can be resolved or improved.
 Psychotherapy can also assist to feel more in control of your life and regain lost enjoyment, besides aiding in the development of healthy coping skills for uncomfortable emotions and conflict-resolution.